 With no plans to base the type's replacement (the Eurofighter Typhoon) at the RAF's only remaining Jaguar base, this would also mean the closure of RAF Coltishall.
 The type's draw-down initially proceeded as planned, with 54 Squadron and 226 OCU/16(R) Squadron disbanding in March 2005, and 41 Squadron following on in March 2006.
 By this time the decision had been taken to move the final RAF Jaguar squadron (6 Squadron) to RAF Coningsby to permit Coltishall to close earlier.
 6 Squadron moved to Coningsby at the beginning of April 2006, and fully intended to continue as a front-line unit until the October 2007 out of service date.
 However, the MoD disgracefully gave the Squadron notice on 24th April 2007 that they were to cease operations on the 30th April - just 6 days later.
 With that little notice 6 Squadron still managed to not only deploy 10 Jaguars to Lossiemouth the next day (one final visit to the old stomping grounds!), but also put up a formation of 12 aircraft in a 'Big 6' on the 30th to mark the end of RAF Jaguar operations.

 Thankfully some limited flying continued after this date, keeping pilots current while they awaited transition to Typhoon units and plans were made to deliver the Squadron's airframes to RAF Cosford (for ground instructional use).
 The first wave of the Cosford deliveries happened in May, and at the end of the month the Squadron was to disband.
 XX725 was given a desert pink scheme in honour of the RAF's first combat use of the type, and was parked on the parade ground for the disbandment parade (at which another formation was flown).
 Another wave of deliveries arrived at Cosford in June.
 At the end of the month XX119 was unveiled in a truly fantastic paint scheme showing the Jaguar's spots revealed as if the grey camouflage was peeling off, a fitting and flamboyant end to the type's career.
 The remaining airframes were flown into RAF Cosford on 2nd July 2007, with XX119 touching down as the last jet in the wave.
 This left just one Jaguar in UK military service, QinetiQ's T.2B XX833, based at Boscombe Down.
 XX833 continued to fly until later in the year and her final flight was on 20th December 2007, after a quick tour of the UK taking in places with a strong Jaguar link - Coltishall, Coningsby and Warton.
-The RAF retain a significant number of Jaguars for ground training purposes (including some in taxiing condition), and XX119 was used as a testbed to trial an improved Adour engine intended for the Indians.
+The RAF retain a significant number of Jaguars for ground training purposes (initially retaining some in taxiing condition though sadly those days are also now past), and XX119 was used as a testbed to trial an improved Adour engine intended for the Indians.
 With 33 years of frontline service and over a decade of combat operations, the "supersonic advanced trainer" certainly provided value for money for the RAF.

 By 2006, Ecuador's small Jaguar force had also been retired.
 Their original 12 aircraft (Jaguar Internationals - 2 EB trainers and 10 ES), equipping Escuadron de Combate 2111, were reduced to 9 by 1991, when three attrition replacements were acquired (ex-RAF GR.1s).
 A further attrition replacement deal in 1993 fell through and by 1997 they were down to 8 airworthy examples and just 6 by 2000.
 Despite occasional conflicts with Peru, no Ecuadorian Jaguars were lost in combat operations - mostly because the Jaguar force were held back as a strategic asset to carry out deep strike missions should the conflicts escalate.
 In the 1981 'Protocolo War' conflict, however, there was at least one Jaguar recce sortie carried out deep into Peruvian territory.
 By 2002 their remaining handful of Jaguars were grounded and kept in ready reserve until 2006 when they were officially retired.